The Naked and the Dead: "Fug"

-The publishers of The Naked and the Dead prevented Mailer from using the word "fuck" in his novel and had to use the euphemism "fug" instead.
-Mailer's version of a subsequent incident follows:
+The publishers of The Naked and the Dead prevented Mailer from using the word "fuck" in his novel, and he had to use the euphemism "fug" instead.
+In 1988, Mailer shared an anecdote about the word:

 The word has been a source of great embarrassment to me over the years because, you know, Tallulah Bankhead's press agent, many years ago, got a story in the papers which went..."Oh, hello, you're Norman Mailer," said Tallulah Bankhead allegedly, "You're the young man that doesn't know how to spell..."
 You know, the four-letter word was indicated with all sorts of asterisks.

 The incident is mentioned in John Green's An Abundance of Katherines (2006).
 Colin Singleton tells Lindsey Lee Wells he likes to read literary criticism after reading a book.
 Colin says the publisher indicated that no one in 1948 would buy The Naked and the Dead because it contains even more F-bombs than it does Regular Bombs.'
 So Norman Mailer, as a kind of fug-you to the publisher, went through his 872-page book and changed every last F-word to 'fug.

 The rock band the Fugs took their name from this word.